browserengineering/book/book/styles.md

 Let's start with the parsing.
 I'll use recursive *parsing functions*, where there's a function for each CSS construct like selectors, blocks, and properties.
-Each parsing function advances a pointer into the text it's parsing, plus returns whatever data it parsed.
+Each parsing function advances a pointer into the text it's parsing, then returns any data it parsed.
 We'll have a lot of these functions, so let's organize them in a `CSSParser` class containing the string `s` and index `i`: